ErikFontanel/portfolio/content/work/aceandtate/aceandtate.md

   - website
 list_layout: portrait:2-col
 role: Design Lead
-team: "Jordi van der Oord, Joram van den Boezem, Ace & Tate"
+team: 'Jordi van der Oord, Joram van den Boezem, Ace & Tate'
 ---

 For the rapidly growing direct-to-consumer eyewear company Ace & Tate I designed their new e-commerce platform.
 A mobile first user experience supporting the Ace & Tate brand proposition; Affordable and fashionable glasses to go with any outfit and occassion.
 Helping people buy a product that is normally perceived as a medical device, expensive and cumbersome to buy especially online.